waelhammoudeh/overpass-4-slackware/README.md

 where you will find instruction files for overpass setup and other essential information.

-Guide details are provided in README files as follows:
+Guide details are provided in README files in the "Guide" directory as follows:

 GUIDE UNDER CONSTRUCTION * GUIDE UNDER CONSTRUCTION * GUIDE UNDER CONSTRUCTION

-* README - main README file:
+* README:
    Provide hardware requirements and software installation.
    Instruction to build ovepassAPI slackware package.
-   Package provides tools to initial, maintain and query database.

 * README-DATA.md:
    Essential information about OSM data files.

+* README-SETUP.md
+   Database initialization, area creation, starting the dispatcher ...

  * README.data :
    Has details about data files needed to initial and populate overpass